Healthy Chinese Money Plant (Pilea peperomioides) in bright indirect, also known as Chinese Money Plant

 Tips

 Let pups develop a few leaves before separating.
-Spring and summer are optimal.
+A practical check: spring and summer are optimal.

 Use the App Alongside This Care Guide